-- It's made after the end of a five-year • waiting period (starting on January 1 of the year you make your first contribution) AND - It's made after you turn 591/2, become disabled. or die
+- It's made after the end of a five-year waiting period (starting on January 1 of the year you make your first contribution) AND - It's made after you turn 591⁄2, become disabled, or die

 Because employer-sponsored savings plans were established to help American workers prepare for their retirement, special rules are in place to discourage people from taking money out of the plan prior to retirement.
-With certain exceptions, taxable withdrawals from traditional (i.e., non-Roth) accounts prior to age 591/2 and nonqualified withdrawals of earnings from Roth accounts are subject to both regular income taxes and a 10% penalty tax employer match, which is essentially free money.
-If your plan offers a match, be sure to contribute at least enough to get the full amount of your employer contribution.
+With certain exceptions, taxable withdrawals from traditional (i.e., non-Roth) accounts prior to age 591⁄2 and nonqualified withdrawals of earnings from Roth accounts are subject to both regular income taxes and a 10% penalty tax.